This tab

-To speedup the build process, Advanced Installer will store and reuse the archives it creates.
-Next time a archive with the same(unchanged) content will be required by a build process, the stored archive will be reused.
+To speed up the build process, Advanced Installer will store and reuse the archives it creates.
+Next time an archive with the same(unchanged) content will be required by a build process, the stored archive will be reused.

 Enabling cache